 - Taking a childbirth class to help you prepare for the life changes ahead

 - Talking to your provider about techniques to deal with stress

 Can I Take Anything to Help me Sleep?

 DO NOT take any sleep aids.
 This includes over-the-counter medicines and herbal products.
 They are not recommended for pregnant women.
-DO NOT take any medicines for any reason without talking to your health care provider.
+DO NOT take any medicines for any reason without talking to your provider.